-One hundred fifty years after the end of the U.S. Civil War, race relations remain a problem, highlighted recently by the killing of a number of black men by white policemen.
-What’s going on?
+More than a century after the end of the U.S. Civil War, race relations remain a problem, highlighted by the killing of black men by white policemen.

 Many Americans considered racism a closed case with the election of the nation’s first black president in 2008.

 But in the past year a number of black men have died under questionable circumstances during police encounters, re-igniting a debate about race in the United States.

 In August 2014, white police officer Darren Wilson shot and killed an unarmed 18-year-old African-American named Michael Brown in Ferguson, Missouri.
 Brown’s death sparked a wave of protests and riots.
 Wilson was not indicted.

 The subsequent deaths of several other black men in encounters with white police, some captured on video, fueled protests around the country and accusations of police brutality and racism.

 Decades after the passage of laws upholding U.S. blacks’ civil rights, statistics show that African-Americans are more likely than citizens of other races to be imprisoned, to attend inferior schools and to have lower household wealth.

 More than a quarter of those killed so far this year by police were black, nearly twice the proportion of African-Americans in the U.S. population.

 The issue of race is as old as the United States itself and was at the heart of the Civil War that devastated the young nation in the mid-19th century.

 The first black slaves were brought from Africa in the early 1600s.
 Over the next two centuries, slaves were bought and sold to work on plantations in the southern U.S. states.
 Many were severely mistreated.